-2. Implement LEED alternative pathways
+2. Assess LEED alternative pathways and zero carbon certification

 Because suitable alternative green design standards to LEED exist, the City should encourage the use of additional green building rating systems such as WELL and Living Building Challenge.
 In addition, the use of the Life Cycle Analysis LEED credit may be assessed to determine if that standard is helpful in addressing the issue of embodied carbon.
+The City should investigate the use of an embodied carbon certification requirement16 for new construction projects and the practicality of implementing this type of certification program.
+This activity may be integrated with Action 2.1.